 Food inventory contributions.
 The corporation will report on an attached statement your share of qualified food inventory contributions.
+If more than 50% of the corporation's gross income is from farming or ranching, the corporation will show contributions made after October 2, 2008, and before January 1, 2009, separately.
 The food inventory contribution is not included in the amount reported in box 12 using code C. The corporation will also report your share of the corporation's net income from the business activities that made the food inventory contribution(s).
-Your deduction for food inventory contributions cannot exceed 10 percent of your aggregate net income for the tax year from the business activities from which the food inventory contribution was made (including your share of net income from partnership or S corporation businesses that made food inventory contributions).
-Report the deduction for the food inventory contribution on line 17 of Schedule A (Form 1040).
+Your deduction for food inventory contributions generally cannot exceed 10% of your aggregate net income for the tax year from the business activities from which the food inventory contribution was made (including your share of net income from partnership or S corporation businesses that made food inventory contributions).
+However, if more than 50% of gross income for both you and the corporation is from farming or ranching, you qualify for a 100% AGI limitation for contributions made after October 2, 2008, and before January 1, 2009, and the 10% net business income limitation does not apply to these contributions.
+Otherwise, your deduction for all food inventory contributions is subject to a 50% AGI limitation and the 10% net business income limitation applies.
+Report this deduction on line 17 of Schedule A (Form 1040).